Delusions of Clarity

 Department policy requires a post-incident psychological evaluation for the detective, an enigmatic, mercurial woman with a persecution complex.
 Shockingly, she shows no remorse, believing that the victim was part of a dark corruption scheme that she was investigating and that she was the one meant to die.

 A patrolman present as backup the night of the shooting must also undergo evaluation, and he presents a wild conspiracy theory in which the victim was silenced after becoming aware of a plot by the federal government to subsume local law enforcement.

 The competing narratives are mutually exclusive, yet each contains grains of truth.
 To disentangle the discordance, Jommers must first understand what actually what happened that night.
 But stepping outside his domain to investigate will jeopardize his faltering practice and possibly his life.

 As Jommers struggles to correct the distorted views of others, surprising discoveries force him to question the clarity of his own perception.

-eBook available at Amazon, Apple Books, Barnes & Noble, and Kobo.
+eBook available at Amazon, Apple Books, Barnes & Noble, Google Play, and Kobo.

 Paperback available at Amazon, Barnes & Noble, Books-a-Million, Indigo, and more.